piles of bitcoins

 XRP – Ripple

-Ripple is a real-time global settlement network that offers instant, certain and low-cost international payments.
+Ripple is a real-time global settlement network that offers certain and low-cost international payments.
 Launched in 2012, Ripple enables banks to settle cross-border payments in real time, with end-to-end transparency, at lower costs.
 Uniquely, all of Ripple's XRP tokens were "pre-mined" before the currency was launched, meaning that there is no creation or mining of XRP over time, only the introduction and removal of XRP from the market supply according to certain guidelines.

 BCH – Bitcoin Cash